 How do you compute your General Contractor price?

-How do you break down the different components of the overall contract for better cost controls and calculate your profits?
+Which way do you break down the different components of the overall contract for better cost controls and calculate your profits?
 How do you work out your mark-up so you are taking money home at the end of a contract?

 How do you compute risk into your General Contractor price?